OpenTextCollections/opentextcollections.github.io/index.md

 ### Editors
 Matt Coler

+### Collections

+#### Published
+#### In production
+#### Pending review
+#### in preparation
+* Muylaque Aymara
+* Iquito

 <!-- ## OTC North America -->

 ## OTC Caucasus
 ### Editors
  Diana Forker

+### Collections

+#### Published
+#### In production
+#### Pending review
+#### in preparation
+* Hinuq
+* Sanzhi
+* Chirag Dargwa
+* Tabasaran

 ## OTC Eurasia:
 ### Editors
  Michael Rießler

+# FAQ (work in progress)

+- What is a text collection?

+- Why are text collections useful?

+- Are text collections corpora?

+- What is the relation to language archives?

+- What is the relation to Pangloss?

+- Where were text collections published before?

+- What standards do the collections adhere to?

+Our text collection are in Unicode and follow the Leipzig Glossing Rules.
+The following elements are mandadtory vernacular line, interlinear morpheme translation, translation line.
+Further lines can optionally be added.
+The backend will use the CSVW format https://www.w3.org/TR/tabular-data-primer/.

+- Where is the project hosted?

+The project is hosted at the Berlin-Brandenburgische Akademie der Wissenschaften.
+The publishing partner is Language Science Press.

+- Where can I submit my own text collections?

+- Will there be long time archiving?

+- Will there be DOIs?

+- Can a given text collection be amended/updated/extended?

+All text collections will be available as versioned publications, which can be updated as necessary.

+- What is the legal framework?

+- How will peer review be organized?

+- What ways are there to read or otherwise interact with a given text collection?

+- Will there be audio? video?

+The primary medium is written text.
+Audio and video are optional.

+- Are the texts naturalistic?

+No, the texts are curated and edited.
+For the time being, monological texts are the main focus, but we do not exclude having more than one participant for particular genres.

+- Can I submit a collection in ELAN/FLEx/Word/LaTeX/pdf?

+- What sizes do text collections have?

+- how can I contact the project?

+The official start of the project will be in autumn 2023.
+Until then, you can use otc@langsci-press.org

 <!--Text can be **bold**, _italic_, or ~~strikethrough~~.